Library and Archive Conservation

-Conservation is a very important ongoing matter for all historic libraries and archives.
-Some of these recent projects are listed below in detail but others have included the conservation and rehousing of the Worcester Medieval music fragments, and the repair of a medieval register from the late fifteenth century both of which were made possible by private benefactors.
+Conservation is a very important ongoing†matter for†all historic libraries and archives.†WIthout conservation of the collections future generations will not be able to enjoy studying the books and documents we have today.
+Some of these†recent conservation projects are listed below in detail but others have included†the conservation and rehousing of the Worcester Medieval music fragments, and the repair of a medieval register from the late fifteenth century both of which†were made possible by private benefactors.

 Worcester Cathedral's Royal Charters